 If you live next to the sea, the easiest way to get the weed is to find it yourself.
 It's free and is a perfect opportunity to immerse yourself in nature for a while.

-Before you do so, research the area where you plan to explore.
-It's good to check if there are any restrictions that prohibit the taking of seaweed from the local environment.
+Before you do so, research the area you plan to explore.
+It's good to check if any restrictions prohibit the taking of seaweed from the local environment.

 If the weeds are in an open place, go to the beach with a bag and collect a pound or so.
 Use a guide to identify what you are taking.

-Mulching your cannabis plants with seaweed is very straightforward and easy.
+Mulching your cannabis plants with seaweed is straightforward.
 All you need to do is lay the seaweed directly and evenly on your soil and let nature take its course.

-Note that seaweed is highly beneficial when used to mulch your crops.
+Note that seaweed is highly beneficial when mulching your crops.
 It enhances your plants' moisture retention and improves the health and nutrition of your soil while keeping off fungus and pests.

 Considering all the nutritional benefits, it is clear that seaweed will make a great addition to your 'ordinary' compost pile.
 However, do not forget to distribute the seaweed evenly and allow adequate airflow.

-Liquid fertilizer is very easy to make and very easy to use.
+Liquid fertilizer is elementary to make and very easy to use.
 It may also be highly concentrated, so be careful you don't use too much of it.
 Since seaweed breaks down easily, all you need to do is collect your seaweed and any other compost pile into a barrel with some water and allow it to rest for a few months until it breaks down and becomes a liquid.

-Remember, liquid seaweed extract will help in the growth of your cannabis plants.
+Remember, liquid seaweed extract will help grow cannabis plants.
 You can use it on the soil before planting your crops or as a fertilizer spray to protect your plants against diseases and cannabis invaders after germination.